e-gov/TARA-Doku/TechnicalSpecification.md

 ### 4.2 Redirect request

-The redirect request is a HTTP GET request which is used to redirect the user back from TARA to the client application.
+The redirect request is an HTTP GET request which is used to redirect the user back from TARA to the client application.

 The user is redirected to the return address included in the authentication request sent by the client application.
 In the redirect request, an authorization code is sent to the client application by TARA, based on which the client application will (by a separate request) request from TARA the personal identification code, name, and other attributes of the authenticated person.
-Technically, a HTTP redirect request is used for redirecting.
+Technically, an HTTP redirect request is used for redirecting.

 An example of a redirect request: